Dpdl-io/DpdlEngine/doc/Dpdl_protocols.md

 Dpdl implements various protocols that can be accessed natively or via a higher level Dpdl API.

-Currenlty the following protocols are available:
+Currenlty the following protocols are already included and available in Dpdl:

 * Bluetooth (JSR-82 implementation)
 * CoAP (Constrained Application Protocol)